-The spatial plan also expands the existing industrial zone to accommodate future urban change, though this growth will be limited.
+The draft spatial plan also expands the existing industrial zone to accommodate future urban change, though this growth will be limited.
 The plan includes providing sufficient land for light industrial activities that support the local economy, such as manufacturing, warehousing, and logistics, primarily serving residents.
 Infrastructure improvements, including better road connections and utilities, are highlighted to support industrial growth.
 Additionally, the plan aims to minimize the environmental impact of industrial activities by promoting sustainable practices and ensuring better buffering from residential zones and adjoining waterways.

-Expanding the industrial area will create more job opportunities and support local businesses with infrastructure improvements enhancing the efficiency and productivity of industrial activities.
-In recognition of the sensitivity of the area, the plan promotes sustainable practices (including buffers and setbacks from rivers in recognition of the waterway and adjacent residential amenity) to integrate industrial land uses with the surrounding environment.
+Expanding the of industrial area will create more job opportunities and support local businesses with infrastructure improvements enhancing the efficiency and productivity of industrial activities.
+The plan promotes sustainable practices (including buffers and setback from rivers) to integrate industrial land uses with the surrounding environment.